-From first-time home buyers to people who want to move into more spacious homes, there is something for everyone in Long Island.
-While easy accessibility to New York City is definitely a boon, there’s much more you’ll find in Nassau and Suffolk Counties.
+From first-time homebuyers to people who want to move into more spacious homes, there is something for everyone in Long Island.
+While the easy accessibility to New York City is definitely a boon, there’s much more you’ll find in Nassau and Suffolk Counties.

 This village in Suffolk County makes it to several lists of best neighborhoods in Long Island, and not without reason.
 It is consistently ranked as the safest region on the island.
 The downtown area boasts of several restaurants and boutiques.
 In addition, some of the island’s best vineyards are in Greenport.
 Access to the Greenport Railroad Station ensures that you do not have to brave the expressway traffic when heading into or out of NYC.